shehab400/Machine-Learning-Tasks/README.md

 ## Notes

-- Large data files (CSV datasets and video recordings) are excluded from version control via `.gitignore`
 - Datasets should be placed in their respective assignment folders for notebooks to run correctly
-- Video demonstrations (`.mp4` files) are available locally but not tracked in git

 ## How to Run